 - We have no specials assessments or water, sewer bills

 - A PDF file containing the current Paid/Unpaid Report is availabe at the right.

 - Assessed and Taxable Values are also available at the right.

-- Prior year tax payment information can be at www.kalkaskacounty.net.
+- Prior year tax payment information is available at www.kalkaskacounty.net.
 Scroll down to locate Property Serach in the left hand column, enter the Tax Property Number or call the Kalkaska County Treasurer’s Office at (231) 258-3310

 An owner of eligible property may file a completed summer property tax deferment with our office before September 14.
 A valid deferment permits summer property taxes to be paid on or before February 14 without any additional penalty and interest.